Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Atmospheric Escape Model

 where $c_s$ is the local sound speed, and $M_{p}$ is the planetary mass.
 For significant photoevaporation to occur in the sense of \citet{owen_mapping_2023}, we generally require $R_\mathrm{XUV} < R_{s} < R_B$, such that XUV heating occurs inside the subsonic region and the wind can pass smoothly through the sonic point.
-In scenarios where $R_\mathrm{XUV} > R_{s}$, mass loss can still occur; we treat these cases using the modified Parker-wind branch discussed in Appendix~\ref{app:hydro_eqs}.
-However, if $R_\mathrm{XUV} > R_B$, this scenario would correspond to a core-powered mass loss regime. \mvnote{As none of our explored parameter space falls within this regime}, we do not model it here.
+In scenarios where $R_\mathrm{XUV} > R_{s}$, mass-loss can still occur; we treat these cases using the modified Parker-wind branch discussed in Appendix~\ref{app:hydro_eqs}.
+However, if $R_\mathrm{XUV} > R_B$, this scenario would correspond to a core-powered mass-loss regime.
+As none of our explored parameter space falls within this regime, we do not model it here.